Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Conclusion

 To see that the Chv\'{a}tal condition is not monotone best possible, consider the graphic sequence where $2\le i<\frac{n}{2}$ and the exponents represent the multiplicities of the terms of $\pi$.
 The unique realization of $\pi$ is $K_i\vee(\overline{K_i}\cup K_{n-2i})$.
 However, any sequence $\pi'$ such that $\pi'\succeq\pi$ must have at least two vertices of degree $n-1$, implying every realization $G$ of $\pi'$ has $m(G,2)=2.$ If $n$ is even, the sequence suffices to show that the weak Chv\'{a}tal condition is also not monotone best possible for the property $m(G,2)=2$.

 This gives rise to the following problem:

 \begin{problem} Determine a monotone best possible degree condition for the property ``$m(G,2)=2$''. \end{problem}

 \textbf{Acknowledgement:} The work in this paper was primarily completed during the 2016 Rocky Mountain - Great Plains Graduate Research Workshop in Combinatorics, held at the University of Wyoming in July 2016.
-The authors would like to thank Gavin King and Tyrrell McAllister for many fruitful discussions during the workshop, and the University of Wyoming for its hospitality.
+The authors would like to thank Gavin King and Tyrrell McAllister for many fruitful discussions during the workshop and the University of Wyoming for its hospitality.
+We would like to thank David Leach for pointing out an error in a previous version of Figure~\ref{fig:extremal} and anonymous referees for comments that improved the presentation of the paper.